-Four factors were requested based upon the fact that the items were designed to index four factors (in order; see Table 1): factor 1 - relaxation, factor 2 - escape, factor 3 - passing time, and factor 4 - sharing / learning.
+Four factors were requested based upon the fact that the items were designed to index four factors as indicated in Table 1, Appendix: factor 1 - relaxation, factor 2 - escape, factor 3 - passing time, and factor 4 - sharing / learning.
 After rotation, the first factor accounted for 24.4% of the variance, the second factor accounted for 15.1% of the variance, the third factor accounted for 13.7% of the variance, and the fourth factor accounted for 13.6% of the variance.
-Table X.X displays the items and loading factors for the rotated factors, with loadings of less than .50 omitted to improve clarity.
+Table 1 displays the items and loading factors for the rotated factors, with loadings of less than .50 omitted to improve clarity.